Shichiha/luapeck/README.md

 open terminal in the luapeck directory and enter `npm install -g .`

 ## Usage
-open terminal in the luapeck directory and enter `luapeck --version` (only works if you have installed luapeck globally)
+open terminal in the luapeck directory and enter `luapeck --version`

 ```
-luapeck -o test/packed.lua build test/test.lua
+luapeck -p test/ -v
 ```
+If you didn't install luapeck globally, you can use the command `node bin/luapeck` instead of `luapeck`
 ## Running tests
 open terminal in the luapeck directory and enter `npm run test`
 check the output for errors